 ~ Rick Kaselj, MS

-Today, I have another interview for you and it’s with Tyler Bramlett.
-He has been on EFI many times before but I have him on again and what we are going to talk about is the importance of progressive movement.
+Today, I have another interview for you, and it’s with Tyler Bramlett.
+He has been on EFI many times before.
+But I have him on again, and we will talk about the importance of the progressive movement.

-A lot of people are avoiding or not following progressive movement and that ends up leading to injury and pain and also slowing down one’s results.
-So Tyler, for those people that don’t know you I need you to do a brief introduction of who you are.
+A lot of people are avoiding or not following progressive movements.
+And that leads to injury and pain and slows down one’s results.
+So Tyler, for those people that don’t know you.
+I need you to do a brief introduction of who you are.

 Who is Tyler Bramlett?

-Tyler Bramlett: Just to give you a back story on the call.
-Rick and I, we are on the call for about 45 minutes ago and we are just starting now.
+Tyler Bramlett: To give you a back story on the call.
+Rick and I we are on the call about 45 minutes ago, and we are just starting now.
 He can see that I can talk.
-So how did I get into the dungeon some of you guys may have known me for the past interviews, I am Tyler Bramlett from CT-50.com?
+So how did I get into the dungeon?
+Some of you guys may have known me from past interviews.
+I am Tyler Bramlett from CT-50.com.

-Basically, I am just a guy who was out of shape, sick, fat, tired, and overweight as a youngster.
-As I got older I wanted to change everything, I wanted to change it a lot.
-I went through a process of many mistakes over the course of a decade and a half.
-I’ve learned now what I feel is the correct way to approach your training not only for performance but for body transformation as well.
-I am just passionate to share that with all.
+I am just a guy who was out of shape, sick, fat, tired, and overweight as a youngster.
+As I got older, I wanted to change everything; I wanted to change it a lot.
+I went through a process of many mistakes over a decade and a half.
 It took so long to learn how to do the stuff, right?
+I’ve learned what I feel is the correct way to approach your training.
+Not only for performance but body transformation as well.
+I am just passionate about sharing that with all.

 Rick Kaselj: Oh, yeah.